rauljvr/applications/high-roller-angular-app/README.md

-# High Roller Angular App
+# High Roller Network Angular App

 This is a Web application that contains the necessary components to interact with the Rest API of the High Roller Spring Boot application.